Bylaws of the

 B. Vice President – The Vice President shall assist the President as requested and is mutually agreed upon.
 In case of the absence or disability of the President, such duties shall be performed by the Vice President.

 C. Secretary – The Secretary shall be responsible for maintaining the CMNNA archives, including the minutes of all Board and general membership meetings and shall prepare and maintain an ongoing record of said minutes.
 The secretary of the Association shall give notice of all meetings to Board members as stated in VII.
 BOARD OF DIRECTORS – F. Meetings.
 In the event the Secretary is unable to attend any meeting, the President shall delegate a CMNNA Board member to perform the functions of the Secretary.
+The Secretary shall keep a roll of the Board members together with their contact information and provide a copy of the roll to the Board.

 E. Past President – The Past President shall assist the Board of Directors by providing historical perspectives of matters at hand.